faxenoff/ultrasharp-tools-mcp/Run.Docs/Claude/ULTRA_SHARP_SOLUTION.md

 ✅ Workspace ready
 🌳 Git integration enabled (branch: sharptools/20251113-143022)

-💡 Next: Use UltrasharpTool_LoadProject to explore project structure
+💡 Next: Use load_project to explore project structure
 ```

 ### When to Use